dlwicksell/nodem/README.md

     $ node-gyp rebuild 2> builderror.log

 If there were any errors, they will show up in builderror.log.
 That's it, now Nodem should work with your older version of GT.M.

-I hope you enjoy the Nodem package.
 If you have any questions, feature requests, or bugs to report, please contact David Wicksell <dlw@linux.com>

 ### See Also ###